Corporal Works of Mercy

 How Can I Help?

 St. Teresa Center is operated by committed volunteers.
 If you would like to volunteer, come by the Center Monday-Thursday from 9-12 and speak with one of our staff members, or simply call the Center at (337) 242-2174.
-We need help in stocking shelves, sorting foot items, maintaining the buildings, cooking, cleaning, registration, yard work, etc. Donations of food items are accepted and very much needed.
+We need help in stocking shelves, sorting food items, maintaining the buildings, cooking, cleaning, registration, yard work, etc. Donations of food items are accepted and very much needed.
 They can be brought to the Center during its hours of operation.
 Monetary donations are very much needed and are tax deductible.

 Food Donations can be dropped at the Center: 600 S Martin Luther King Jr Dr, St Martinville, LA 70582